adngdb/entity-system-js/docs/api.md

 * **array** - List of names of components.

-## addComponentsToEntity(componentIds, entityId)
+## addComponentsToEntity(componentIds, entityId, initialState)

 Create a new instance of each listed component and associate them with the entity.

 ### Params:

 * **array** *componentIds* - List of identifiers of the components to add to the entity.
 * **int** *entityId* - Unique identifier of the entity.
+* **object** *initialState* - Optional.
+Object containing the initial state to apply.

 ### Return: